-Now let’s try star-hopping from Leo the Lion to the Coma star cluster.
-Nowadays, this part of the sky belongs to another constellation, Coma Berenices or Berenice’s Hair.
-As shown on the chart at the top of this post, or in the photo above from Zhean Peter Nacionales, you can draw a line from the star Regulus through the top star of the triangle (Zosma), and go about twice this distance to locate the cluster.
+Look back at the chart at the top of this post, or at the photo below from Zhean Peter Nacionales.
+You’ll see you can draw a line from the star Regulus through the top star of the triangle (Zosma), and go about twice this distance to locate the cluster.

 But wait.
 There’s more in this direction of space: a vast collection of galaxies external to our Milky Way and the Virgo supercluster of galaxies.

 The Coma galaxy cluster, also in the direction of the constellation Coma Berenices, is made up not of individual stars, but of whole galaxies of stars.

-Bottom line: On springtime evenings, star-hop from the constellation Leo to the Coma star cluster in the constellation Coma Berenices.
-Plus – although you cannot see it with your eye or with binoculars – a huge cluster of external galaxies – lies in the direction of Coma Berenices.
+Bottom line: In April, star-hop from the constellation Leo to the Coma star cluster in the constellation Coma Berenices.